Lukaross/unsupervised-learning-penguin-report/README.md

 This coursework is about analysing a biological data set containing size and weight measurements for 333 adult penguins near Palmer Station, Antarctica.

+I used K-means and Hierarchical clustering to analyse the data and visulsed the results.